OmarMiniesy/Notes/Security/Web Application Security/Information Disclosure.md

 > `--lowercase` converts them all to lowercase.
 > These words are then saved into the wordlist using `-w`.

-Using ffuf, we can then try and fuzz for any files using this wordlist, in companionship with the `raft` seclists wordlists for extensions, as well as the `wp-admin`, `wp-content`, `wp-includes` folders that might contain sensitive information.
+Using [[ffuf]], we can then try and fuzz for any files using this wordlist, in companionship with the `raft` SecLists wordlists for extensions, as well as the `wp-admin`, `wp-content`, `wp-includes` folders that might contain sensitive information.

 ```bash
 ffuf -w /folders.txt:FOLDERS, /wordlist.txt:WORDLIST, /extensions.txt:EXTENSIONS -u http://yahoo.com/FOLDERS?WORDLISTEXTENSIONS